 True to the nature of its business, these are all the work of Project Payday affiliates (To understand how affiliate marketing works and how it remakes the business landscape, click here).

 The game plan (remember I told you that a plan is necessary) is simple enough; you read these postings and start to get excited, you then go on to sign up with PPD and a nice $1.50 will go into their pockets.

 It is just a peculiar nature of the internet.

 You start to write blogs and reviews, and you become popular on your platform.
-This is now time to monetize your popularity; you give your blogs and reviews a subtle twist so the subjects becomes more right than they really are.
+This is now time to monetize your popularity; you give your blogs and reviews a subtle twist so the subjects become more right than they really are.

 The more apt you are able to handle this, the more sponsors would line up your door, and the more money you stand to make.

 I have been in this game too long to see through all of these.
-The money part does not excite me one bit, but I always feel motivated to provide a good investigative material to our readers, so that they can draw their own conclusions.
+The money part does not excite me one bit, but I always feel motivated to provide good investigative material to our readers, so that they can draw their own conclusions.

-This is especially true with online money making ventures, as I strongly feel that any self-righteous man should not build his riches at the expense of people who hit the net for that extra bit of income.
+This is especially true with online money-making ventures, as I strongly feel that any self-righteous man should not build his riches at the expense of people who hit the net for that extra bit of income.

 Is Project Payday a Scam?

 The story sounds familiar.
 Since the inception of PPD in 2006, the founders (whoever or whatever it is) have ploughed in some good MILLIONS of dollars.